mustafansiddiqi/ML_model_selection/README.md

 # ML model selection
 This repository contains a Python function I built while taking Machine Learning at the University of Chicago.
-The goal was to create a single, flexible utility that can:
+The goal was to create a single, flexible function that can:

 Detect whether a prediction task is classification or regression